-- 1) Create a new blank document. - 2) Enter the heading Colours, formatted as bold size 18 text. - 3) Type an asterisk symbol ([Shift] [8]) and press [Tab].
-When you type an asterisk and then insert a tab before typing, Word will convert the completed paragraph in to a bulleted paragraph. - 4) After the tab type red and press [Enter].
+- 1) Create a new blank document. - 2) Enter the heading Colours, formatted as bold size 18 text. - 3) On a new line, type an asterisk symbol ([Shift] [8]) and press [Tab].
+When you type an asterisk and then insert a tab before typing, Word will convert the completed paragraph in to a bulleted paragraph.
+A smart tag appears next to the new bullet in case you'd rather not have your asterisk converted in to a bullet point.

+- 4) After the tab type red and press [Enter].
 As soon as you press [Enter] Word will know the paragraph is ended and the paragraph will be automatically converted to a bullet point.
-A new bullet point on the following line will also be created. - Note If this happens when you don't want a bulleted list to be created, you can undo straight away to undo the automatic change. - 5) Continue to type the list so that it looks like the following example.
+A new bullet point on the following line will also be created (Autocorrect may also capitalise the first letter of Red if you didn't type it in uppercase yourself). - 5) Continue to type the list so that it looks like the following example.